 All of a sudden, Aerith whiplashes from one mood to another before announcing that she and Zack should build the flower wagon like they originally planned.
 Geeze, lady.
 Zack and Aerith discuss the possibility that she might take the flower wagon above the plate in the future, even though it means facing the sky, though the topic is approached a bit more respectively this time around.
 With that established, Zack decides to go off and gather flower wagon parts, completely ignoring the fact that Aerith was nearly attacked a moment ago.
 I guess he’s either relying on the Angeal copy to protect her, or, more likely, Square Enix forgot that minor enemies exist yet again, moments after one was of immediate relevance, and moments before they are relevant again.

-During the conversation, a boy (presumably the pickpocket from earlier) arrived to explain how to make a flower wagon, and also to humiliate Zack a little.
+During the conversation, a boy (presumably the pickpocket from earlier) arrives to explain how to make a flower wagon, and also to humiliate Zack a little.
 My little idol.
-He explained that the wagon would need wood, tires, plans, and tools.
-However, it’s a little more complicated than that.
-The player can actually assemble multiple flower wagons, each one better than the last, and yes that does mean that each wagon somehow has its own unique set of “tools,” whatever that means.
+He explains that the wagon would need wood, tires, plans, and tools.
+As it happens, the process is a little more complicated than that.
+The player can actually assemble multiple flower wagons, each one better than the last, but each requires its own version of the four items listed above.
+Yes, that does mean that each wagon somehow has its own unique set of “tools,” whatever that implies.
 You also have to complete all three wagons in order, which is pretty arbitrary but it would have spoiled things to let you just jump to the end, so I understand.

 After completing the first cart (the only one that’s mandatory to proceed through the game), Aerith remarks that she has a number of “wishes” in life, and she writes them down at Zack’s request.
 As she’s doing so (rather quickly, might I say, but it turns out there’s a reason for this) Zack is called by Sephiroth with a terse order to head to headquarters.
-There, he reveals that there’s been a huge monster outbreak in a frontier town, centred on its reactor.
-FFVII fans will recognize this as a major event in the game’s history, but even to me as a new player, I realized this had to be a major event from FFVII’s history because it clearly has nothing to do with the main plot.
+Reminder that this is when you can stick around and assemble two other flower carts!
+Once you finally do show up, Sephiroth reveals that there’s been a huge monster outbreak in a frontier town, centred on its reactor.
+FFVII fans will recognize this as a major event in the game’s history, but even to me as a new player, I realized this had to be a major event from FFVII’s history because it clearly has nothing to do with the plot of Crisis Coret.
 It so clearly has nothing to do with the main plot, in fact, that Zack outright complains about it, and Sephiroth soon voices his own complaints.
 Still, Sephiroth can goad Zack along a little: he says that there are signs that Lazard and Hollander might be in the area, which makes them suspect that Genesis might be there as well.
 But Sephiroth reiterates that they’re supposed to be investigating the reactor, not the missing key figures in the Genesis insurrection, which only goes to show how forcibly this section from FFVII has been crammed into Crisis Core.
 Sephiroth goes so far as to say that he might soon quit Shinra if they’re going to send him on crapsack missions like this instead of tending to the things that matter to him.

 I’ve already talked about how you shouldn’t make characters complain about a problem when you could much more efficiently fix the problem.
 That advice obviously applies here.
 But the bigger problem in this scene is that the important event from FFVII – one of I’d say maybe two scenes that had to be reproduced in full for this game to be a successful prologue – is being treated like an unwelcome guest in a game that should have embraced it.
 This is the sort of scene that arguably would have made people want to see Crisis Core in the first place, and it’s being treated like junk!
 This is disappointing behaviour from Square, but not particularly surprising to me due to peripherally related blog reasons that some of you can probably guess at.
 Still, there might be a reason the upcoming FFVII sequence is being treated like junk, even if it’s not a very good reason: in the original FFVII sequence, everyone involved acts like this is a routine mission.
 Maybe Square went overboard trying to make sure everyone was bored and instead made it look like everyone was angry and indignant that they were abandoning Crisis Core’s plot for FFVII’s?
 It’s still an awful job, in any event.